JoseEspinosa/BovReg-Reproducibility/README.md

 Unlike Docker, Singularity can be run without root privileges, a key feature that makes it a more suitable container engine in shared HPC environments.
-The good news is that Docker containers can be run with Singularity (see [here](https://sylabs.io/guides/3.5/user-guide/singularity_and_docker.html) The image on our example has been tested to be compatible with Singularity.
+The good news is that Docker containers can be run with Singularity (see [here](https://sylabs.io/guides/3.5/user-guide/singularity_and_docker.html) for more information).
+The Docker image on our example has been tested to be compatible with Singularity.

 #### <a name="conda"></a> 1.a.3 Conda environment